Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/app-extension.md

-# iOS App Extension Implementation
+# iOS App Extension implementation

-You can use supported Platform extensions in your App Extensions to collect usage data.
-Supported Adobe Extensions are shown [here](../../upgrading-to-aep/current-sdk-versions#ios-swift).
-This tutorial assumes a basic understanding of how to use the iOS SDK in applications.
+You can use supported Adobe Experience Platform mobile extensions in your App Extensions to collect usage data.
+The supported AEP mobile Extensions are listed [here](../upgrading-to-aep/current-sdk-versions.md#ios--swift).

+## Prerequisites

+- This tutorial assumes a basic understanding of how to use the iOS AEP Mobile SDK in applications.
+For more details see [Getting Started](../../getting-started/overview.md).
+- You should have CocoaPods installed.

-## Adding the SDK
+## Adding the AEP mobile extensions

 Adding the Mobile SDK to your App Extension works the same way as adding the Mobile SDK to your application.
 This tutorial explains installing the SDK using Cocoapods.

-1. Add a new target in your podfile for your app extension, then add the Adobe pods to the newly added App Extension target in the podfile.
+1. Add a new target in your podfile for your app extension, then add the Adobe pods to the newly added App Extension target in the Podfile.

 ```
 target 'YourApp' do